It’s Official: Kim Kardashian Files for Divorce From Kanye West

 Celebrity divorce lawyer Laura Wasser, who filed the paperwork, did not immediately respond to The Daily Beast’s request for comment.

-The pair have been married for nearly seven years and have four children together—North, Saint, Chicago and Psalm.
+The pair, among the highest-profile American celebrities alive today, have been married for nearly seven years and have four children—North, Saint, Chicago and Psalm.
 Kardashian is seeking a joint custody agreement in which she will chaperone the kids the majority of the time, and West is likely to agree, according to TMZ.
 Their marriage is subject to a prenuptial agreement that will divide their assets.

 A source told E!
-News, which airs Keeping Up With the Kardashians, that the pair was “completely done and no longer speaking.”
+News, which airs Keeping Up With the Kardashians, that the husband and wife were “completely done and no longer speaking.”

 Reports of trouble in paradise began to emerge last year and escalated as West’s ill-fated presidential run saw him rage during unhinged campaign events and reveal the family’s most private affairs.
-He said that his wife nearly decided to terminate the pregnancy that eventually resulted in the birth of North West.
+He said that he wanted a divorce and that his wife nearly decided to terminate the pregnancy that eventually resulted in the birth of North West.
 Kardashian later said the musician had been undergoing a serious mental health episode and asked the public for compassion.

 The divorce will be Kardashian’s third and West’s first.
-They married in 2014 in Italy.
-He has made occasional appearances on her family’s flagship show over the years—though he later bristled at reality TV as “unbearable”—and written songs like 2012’s “Cold” about her.
+They first met in 2003, began dating nearly a decade later, and married in 2014 in Italy.
+He has made occasional appearances on her family’s flagship show over the years—though he later bristled at reality TV as “unbearable”—and wrote songs like 2012’s “Cold” about her.
 She starred in the controversial 2013 music video for his song “Bound 2.”

+Her family described the two as “soulmates” while they were dating and after they wed, but West would go on to rebuke the family as manipulative, even calling Kardashian’s mother Kris Jenner “Kris Jong-Un.”

 The union of the two A-listers encompassed dramatic shifts in their lives and American culture.
 Both have evolved into more explicitly political creatures since they married.
 West expressed support for former President Donald Trump while Kardashian voted for Joe Biden.